EstheimQWU/EstheimQWU/README.md

 - 👋 Hi, I’m @EstheimQWU
 - 👀 I’m interested in telling stories and developing some apps.
-- 🌱 I’m currently learning how to be a SRE.
+- 🌱 I’m currently learning to be a SRE.
 - 📫 How to reach me ...

 <!---